 - Soy wax and beeswax—allow curing for at least 1-2 weeks

 If you want to get more clued up on which wax to opt for, Candle Science (opens in new tab) has an expansive, in-depth guide.
 Most wax manufacturers will also provide specific information

 2. Decide on a container

-Choose a container made from a material that will withstand high heat.
-If you're opting for a free-standing candle, you'll need to use a mold instead.
-Upcycle old jam jars and cosmetic containers to create unique on-trend candles that will look at home in a rustic bathroom or cozy living space.
+Choose a container made from a material that will withstand high heat and won't leak or crack.
+Upcycled jam jars work well and make for unique candles that will look at home in a rustic bathroom or cozy living space.
 You can also customize these with your own decorations or labels once the candles have set, making them a perfect housewarming gift idea.

 3. Pick your wick